 Teachers of record shall receive a Teacher Effectiveness Measure based on documentation and data from all three components of the TKES.
-Teachers shall receive one of the four rating levels that are designated as Exemplary, Proficient, Needs Development or Ineffective on the TEM.
+Teachers shall receive one of the four rating levels that are designated as Exemplary, Proficient, Needs Development or Ineffective.
 The Teacher Effectiveness Measure is the annual evaluation.